alexirpan/alexirpan.github.io/research.md

 permalink: /research/
 ---

-*Last updated July 8, 2024.*
+*Last updated January 8, 2025.*

+My current main research interest is better alignment algorithms for LLMs that go beyond only input-output examples that treat the LLM as a black-box optimizer.
+Prior to switching to alignment, my research was in imitation learning and offline reinforcement learning for robotics.
-My current main research interest is robot learning, via imitation learning or offline reinforcement learning.
-My work has generally focused on using robots in real environments, reducing real-world data used, improving real robot data collection, and studying the feedback loops between data collection and model improvement in agent-based setups.
+This work generally focused on using robots in real environments, reducing real-world data used, improving real robot data collection, and studying the feedback loops between data collection and model improvement in agent-based setups.

 Asterisks indicate equal contribution.